mirroringplaces/mirroringplaces.online/content/chapters-mobile-info/chapter1.md

 ### Augmented Reality

-1. Navigate to the spot
+<p>1.
+Navigate to the spot of the sculpture The Well<br><br>
-1. Use your phone to capture the QR code
+2. Use your phone to capture the QR code<br><br>
-1. Find the objects displayed in the Augmented Reality
+3. Find the objects displayed in the Augmented Reality and use headphones to get the best sound experience</p>